Skip to Content, Navigation, or Footer.

 The College suspended both houses on July 9.

 After the party, multiple attendees “made a spontaneous decision” to jump in the river, the release explained.
 However, the onset of a rainstorm led students to flee the river scene in groups, leaving Jang behind.
-Jang’s body was found in the river the next day with a blood alcohol level of 0.167 — more than twice the legal limit.
+Jang’s body was found in the river the next day with a blood alcohol level of 0.167 — more than twice the legal limit to drive.
 On Sept.
 18, the Hanover Police ruled his death an accidental drowning.

 “No one in these groups noticed that Jang was unaccounted for,” the release stated.
 “It was confirmed via multiple interviews, to include Jang’s family, that he could not swim.”

-Catrambone, Terry and Aphi will have to appear at Lebanon District Court, according to the press release.
+Catrambone, Terry and APhi will have to appear at Lebanon District Court, according to the press release.

 In a written statement, College spokesperson Jana Barnello did not comment directly on the charges but wrote that Greek Life spaces “have a responsibility to ensure Dartmouth remains a safe, respectful, equitable and inclusive community for students, faculty and staff.”